DPanvish/Pulse-Stream/README.md

 PulseStream is a comprehensive solution for video content management.
 The application allows users to upload videos, which are then processed and analyzed for content sensitivity.
 The frontend provides a user-friendly interface for managing and viewing videos, with real-time updates on the processing status.

-This project was built to satisfy the requirements of the "Pulse Assignment 2" specifications.

 ## Key Features

 - **Video Management:** Secure video upload and storage using Cloudinary.